shopgate/platform-sdk/README.md

 ## License

-Shopgate's Commerce Widgets extension is available under the Apache License, Version 2.0.
+Shopgate's cloud-sdk is available under the Apache License, Version 2.0.

 See the [LICENSE.md](./LICENSE.md) file for more information.